Security and Privacy on Generative Data in AIGC: A Survey: Controllability on Generative Data

 \item \textit{ Copyright protection:} Blockchain can provide a reliable mechanism for copyright protection of generative data.
 By recording copyright information on the blockchain, it can be ensured that generative data is associated with a specific copyright owner and is available for verification.
 This can reduce unauthorized use and infringement and provide content creators with evidence of copyright protection. \item \textit{Decentralized content distribution:} Generative data is stored in a distributed manner across the blockchain network, rather than centrally stored on a single server.
 This improves the availability and security of generative data and reduces the risk of single points of failure and data loss. \item \textit{Rewards and incentives:} Through smart contracts, the blockchain can automatically distribute rewards for generative data and ensure a fair and transparent distribution mechanism.
 This can incentivize contributors to provide higher quality and more valuable generative content. \end{itemize}

-Du \textit{et al.} \cite{liu2023blockchain} proposed a blockchain-empowered framework to manage the lifecycle of AIGC-generated data.
+Du \textit{et al.} \cite{liu2024blockchain} proposed a blockchain-empowered framework to manage the lifecycle of AIGC-generated data.
 Firstly, a protocol to protect the ownership and copyright of AIGC is proposed, called Proof-of-AIGC, deregistering plagiarized generative data and protecting users' copyright.
 Then, they designed an incentive mechanism with one-way incentives and two-way guarantees to ensure the legal and timely execution of AIGC ownership exchange funds between anonymous users.
+AIGC-Chain\cite{jiang2024aigc} carefully records the entire life cycle of AIGC products, providing a transparent and reliable platform for copyright management.